Enid Is Sleeping: Plot

 The film begins with a flashback to a household in Las Moscas, New Mexico, in the year 1959.
 The mother, Mrs. Pearly, is completely overwhelmed managing her household chores, her children Enid and June, and their visiting friend Harry.
-Angry and vicious, Enid puts her baby sister June into the oven while her mother is off for a moment to receive Harry's mother.
+Angry and vicious, Enid puts her baby sister June into the oven while her mother is away for a moment to receive Harry's mother.

-25 years later, Enid, now joined with Harry in an unloving marriage, returns home to unexpectedly find him having an affair with June.
-Reacting violently, she prepares to shoot them with Harry's police service gun; June smashes a vase on her head, apparently killing her.
-Panicking, they decide to make Enid's death look like a car accident while she and June went visiting their mother; but complications arise when Harry's partner Floyd unwittingly gets in their way and a guiltridden June begins holding a monologue with Enid to rid herself of her pangs of conscience, delaying her in getting rid of the body.
+In 1984 (25 years later), Enid, now joined with Harry in an unloving marriage, returns home to unexpectedly find him having an affair with June.
+Reacting violently, she prepares to shoot them with Harry's police service gun.
+June smashes a vase on her head, apparently killing her.
+Panicking, they decide to make Enid's death look like a car accident while she and June were visiting their mother.
+However, complications arise when Harry's partner Floyd unwittingly gets in their way and an ashamed June begins holding a monologue with Enid to rid herself of her pangs of conscience, delaying her in disposing of the body.

 While transporting Enid's body to a dangerous road curve in the desert for the staging, June discovers that an actual accident has occurred there.
-Moreover, a drunken trucker attempts to hit on both her and Enid, forcing her to shake him off and thus putting Harry and Floyd on her case.
+Moreover, a drunken trucker attempts to flirt with both her and Enid, forcing her to shake him off and thus putting Harry and Floyd on her case.
 After unsuccessfully trying to push the car off a cliff, she attempts to simply dump Enid in the middle of the desert, but gets herself stuck near an Indian burial ground.
-Leaving the body, she calls Harry from a gas station for help; en route, Harry abandons Floyd at a rest stop, but right afterwards Floyd gets involved in an attempted armed robbery and shoots one of the robbers, sending his partner fleeing.
+Leaving the body, she calls Harry from a gas station for help.
+En route, Harry abandons Floyd at a rest stop, but immediately afterwards Floyd gets involved in an attempted armed robbery and shoots one of the robbers, making his partner flee.